-Based on the geopolitical risk index (GPR), all events above 200 are given GGG, those between 150 and 200 are GG and the others are G (see graph on page 3).
+^{} Based on the geopolitical risk index (GPR), all events above 200 are given GGG, those between 150 and 200 are GG and the others are G (see graph on page 3).
 The classification of economic impacts is based on the level of business confidence (manufacturing ISM).
 (E) slight impact >50, (EE) intermediate impact (between 40 and 50) and negative impact (EEE) with the indicator falling below 40 and adding a decline in GDP in the year following the event.

-The 9/11 attacks on the Twin Towers, the Korean War and the Cuban missile crisis are examples of extremely serious geopolitical events in which the markets recovered quickly from the initial shock.
-In the case of the 9/11 attacks, the U.S. stock market lost 11.6% and, taking into account that the New York Stock Exchange was closed for a week after the attack, it took three weeks to return to its pre-crisis high.
-The Cuban missile crisis brought the world to the brink of nuclear war in October 1962.
-The standoff lasted 13 days, from October 16, 1962 to October 28.
+The 9/11 attacks on the Twin Towers, the Korean War, and the Cuban Missile Crisis are examples of extremely serious geopolitical events in which the markets recovered quickly from the initial shock.
+In the case of the 9/11 attacks the initial impact was of -32%.
+The New York Stock Exchange was closed for a week right after.
+Even so, it took only 3 weeks for the S&P 500 to regain it's pre-crisis level.
+The Cuban Missile Crisis brought the world to the brink of nuclear war in October 1962.
+The standoff lasted 13 days.
 During that two-week period the U.S. stock market was surprisingly calm, losing only 4%.
-During the rest of that year, the S&P500 would gain more than 10%.
-The Korean War began in the summer of 1950 when North Korea invaded the South.
-The conflict ended in the summer of 1953.
-In that time, the S&P500 was up 18% annualized, or nearly 65% overall.
+The Korean War began in the summer of 1950 and ended in the summer of 1953.
+In that time, the S&P 500 was up 18% annualized, or nearly 65% overall.

-This resilient performance has however exceptions in circumstances where geopolitical risk is mixed with other factors (energy shocks in the cases of the 1973 oil embargo or the 1956 Suez Canal crisis, or market crises such as the one that occurred after the dot.com bubble).
+However, there are exceptions in circumstances where geopolitical risk is mixed with other factors, such as energy shocks during the Suez Crisis in 1956 and the 1973 Oil Embargo, or market crises like the one that occurred after the dot.com bubble burst in 2000.
 In these events, geopolitical risk interacted with other risks (energy or financial) and was one of the catalysts of major economic recessions that greatly affected stock markets.
-The best example is the Yom Kippur War of 1973, in which Israel and the Arab countries clashed and which led to an oil embargo on the West, where the stock market index had to wait four years to recover as a deep global recession was experienced.
+The best example is the Yom Kippur War of 1973, in which Israel and the Arab countries clashed, leading to an oil embargo on the West, where the stock market index had to wait four years to recover as a deep global recession was experienced.

 In the specific case of the invasion of Ukraine, stock markets in developed markets have taken three weeks to recover to pre-February 24 levels, confirming the general rule that equities recover quickly from military or terrorist conflicts.
-However, we will have to be very vigilant that there is no wider economic slowdown impact through the transmission belt of the inflationary rally.
+However, we will have to be vigilant that there is no wider economic slowdown through the transmission belt of the inflationary rally.
 Our economic thesis for this year continues to be that the levers of consumption and investment will be able to counter monetary and geopolitical headwinds.
 Global economic growth, therefore, although slowing, would remain above potential in 2022 as a whole.